gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gaffer-docker/gaffer-images.md

 At the moment, the `gchq/gaffer-rest` image uses a runnable jar file located at `/gaffer/jars`.
 When it runs it includes the `/gaffer/jars/lib` on the classpath.
-There is nothing in there by default because all the dependencies are bundled in to the JAR.
+This is empty by default because all the dependencies are bundled in to the JAR.
 However, if you wanted to add your own jars, you can add then to this directory like the following: